SeaFocus - scuba diving reviews, images and information

-Diving the Yucatán coast and the cenotes | Mexico
+The Yucatán coast and cenotes | Mexico

-DESTINATION OVERVIEW | Mexico's Yucatán Peninsula is edged by beautiful, white sand beaches.
-Just offshore, the coastal underwater topography is mostly flat with the reefs shaped by rushing currents.
+Diving around Mexico's Yucatán Peninsula starts on the beautiful, white sand beaches.
+Just offshore, near Playa del Carmen, the coastal underwater topography is mostly flat with the reefs shaped by rushing currents.
 These attract schooling fish like snapper and grunts along with gangs of huge tarpon.
 Shallow, patch reefs are good places to hunt for critters including shrimp and arrow crabs, pufferfish and morays.

-Marine Life Arrow crabs
+Marine Life Angelfish

 Turtles